KatieZeldaKat/openrct2-typescript-plugin-template/README.md

-# Simple OpenRCT2 plugin template with Typescript
+# OpenRCT2 TypeScript Plugin Template

-A simple and minimal template for OpenRCT2 plugins, using Typescript, without any unnecessary extra's.
+A simple and minimal template for OpenRCT2 plugins using TypeScript based on [Basssiiie's OpenRCT2-Simple-Typescript-Template](https://github.com/Basssiiie/OpenRCT2-Simple-Typescript-Template) with a few changes to file content and structure.

 Also supports:
-- Automatic plugin reload in OpenRCT2 (hot reload);
+- Automatic plugin reload in OpenRCT2 (hot reload)
-- Out of the box minification to improve file sizes;
+- Out of the box minification to improve file sizes
-- Support for external NPM packages (like FlexUI).
+- Support for external NPM packages (like FlexUI)

 ## How to start